 The location of board meetings is determined by the board and must be included in the notices of the meetings.
-The board is generally free to hold its meetings wherever it determines is advisable.
+The board is generally free to hold its meetings wherever within the geographic boundaries of the district it determines is advisable.
 However, the open meetings law restricts this discretion in the context of workshops or executive sessions of the board where a quorum is present.
 When such meetings are held on the same day as a regularly scheduled board meeting, they usually must be held at the same location as the regularly scheduled meeting.
 There are four exceptions to this "same location" rule.